camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ### External Task Prioritization
-The external task prioritization is similar to the job prioritization.
-There exists the same problem with starvation which should be considered.
+External task prioritization is similar to job prioritization.
+The same problem exists with starvation which should be considered.
-See for further details [Job Prioritization]({{< relref "user-guide/process-engine/the-job-executor.md#the-job-priority" >}}).
+For further details, see the section on [Job Prioritization]({{< relref "user-guide/process-engine/the-job-executor.md#the-job-priority" >}}).

 ### Configure the Process Engine for External Task Priorities